kurt-krueckeberg/kurt-krueckeberg.github.io/sphinx/german_emig_recs.md

 - PDF: [Niermann, Wilhelm: Emigrant Database for Stemwede, Nordrhein-Westfalen](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Stemwede-Emigrant-Database.pdf)

-  **Contents:** A list of emigrants that cotains: their name, birth date, place of origin within Stemmede, occupation, country to which emigrating. and often detailed comments
+  **Contents:** A list of emigrants containing: their name, birth date, place of origin within Stemmede, occupation, country to which emigrating. and often detailed comments

   Stemwede is in central Germany, between Hannover and Osnabrück, not far from the Dümmer See.
 Stemwede is a relatively new name for the area, becoming a municipality in 1973 when the villages in the parishes of Levern, Wehdem, Oppenwehe and Dielingen were combined together.